theupdateframework/specification/tuf-spec.md

   : <dfn>CONSISTENT_SNAPSHOT</dfn>
   ::
     A boolean indicating whether the repository supports consistent snapshots.
-Section 7 goes into more detail on the consequences of enabling this setting on a repository.
+Section [[#consistent-snapshots]] goes into more detail on the consequences of enabling this setting on a repository.

   : <dfn for="role">VERSION</dfn>
   ::